thanksloving/dynamic-plugin-server/README.md

 // get plugin meta info, it will auto invoke when new plugin stub resp, err := ps.GetPluginMetaList(context.Background(), &pb.MetaRequest{})

-// call the plugin server by meta info request := client.NewRequest("SayHello", map[string]any{"name": "plugin"})
-result, err := stub.Call(context.Background(), request)
+// call the plugin server by meta info, the example is by map, you can use any data structure request := client.NewRequest("SayHello", map[string]any{"name": "plugin"}) result, err := stub.Call(context.Background(), request)
 ```